luh-99/School-Stuff/README.md

 Special thanks to the entire community for contributing their knowledge, time, and expertise to improve this repository.
 This project would not be possible without you. 🌟

 ---

+## 📜 License

+This project is open-source and licensed under the **MIT License**.
+See the [LICENSE](https://github.com/luh-99/School-Stuff/blob/main/LICENSE) file for more details.